In This Article

 For example, one cause may be drug use alone.
 Although evidence is lacking, this model implies that everyone who takes amphetamines must be psychotic.

 Another hypothesis is the self-medication theory.
-This model suggests that individuals with psychiatric disorders may use drugs to reduce their symptoms or antipsychotic medication side effects.
+This model suggests that people with psychiatric disorders may use drugs to reduce their symptoms or antipsychotic medication side effects.
 This model is controversial, though.
 While the prevalence of primary psychotic disorder has remained steady, substance abuse incidence in these patients has risen significantly.
-At the same time, individuals frequently began abusing drugs before the development of their disease.
+At the same time, people frequently began abusing drugs before the development of their disease.

 However, these hypothesis models are not the only possible explanations for psychosis.
 Other risk factors for the disorder may include having several specific genes.
-These genes may make an individual more susceptible to enter a psychotic state after exposure to multiple environmental stressors like amphetamine abuse.
+These genes may make a person more susceptible to enter a psychotic state after exposure to multiple environmental stressors like amphetamine abuse.

 Symptoms of Amphetamine Psychosis